jonnyhoeven/justme.dev/blog/pgadmin.md

 date: 2024-04-18
 outline: deep
 intro: |
-    pgAdmin 4 is the leading open-source management tool for Postgres, the world's most advanced open-source database.
-It is designed to cater to both novice and experienced Postgres users, providing a powerful graphical interface that simplifies the creation, maintenance, and use of database objects.
+    pgAdmin 4 is the leading open-source management tool for Postgres, the world's most advanced open-source database. it's designed to cater to both novice and experienced Postgres users, providing a powerful graphical interface that simplifies the creation, maintenance, and use of database objects.
 fetchReadme: false